Multilingual SEO in Joomla

-One thing that you may worry about is whether the same content being shown in your site, though in separate languages, would not be considered as duplicate content by Google.
-Luckily Google states that this is not the case, so no need to worrie here.
+One thing that you may worry about is whether the same content shown on your site, though in separate languages, would not be considered duplicate content by Google.
+Luckily Google states that this is not the case, so no need to worry here.
 You simply have to make sure Google and humans understand your translations and the multilingual set-up of the site.
-The following guidelines are crucial fort his:
+The following guidelines are crucial for this:

-Some of these point need further explanation, let’s start:
+Some of these points need further explanation, let’s start:

 <link rel="alternate" href="http://example.com/en" hreflang="en-GB" />